How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 The letter has also been painted on large apartment blocks and posted on advertising signs in major cities.
 In St. Petersburg, one billboard featured a large Z in black and orange stripes, accompanied by the words “We don’t give up our own.”

-The slogan referred to Russian President Vladimir Putin’s official line that the invasion’s aim is to “liberate” and “denazify” Ukraine, an independent nation led by a democratically elected Jewish president.
+The slogan refers to Russian President Vladimir Putin’s official line that the invasion’s aim is to “liberate” and “denazify” Ukraine, an independent nation led by a democratically elected Jewish president.

 An image widely shared online showed children at a hospice in Kazan, the capital of the Republic of Tatarstan, in western Russia, lined up in the shape of a Z in the snowy courtyard and raising their right hands in a fist.
 Several schools have also posted images of children standing in a Z formation.